 Here's the button, for secure purchases with a credit card or PayPal:

-To give you some idea of how this kite flies, here's an excerpt from flight report done after a trip to a large open field...
+To give you some idea of how this kite flies, here's an excerpt from a flight report done after a trip to a large open field:

 "...
-Well, the sun was out today but the breeze was easterly.
-No good for the beach.
+Well, the sun was out today, but the breeze was easterly.
+That would be no good at the beach.
 A little accident with the thread and it would be goodbye kite—into the waves!
-And unflyable weather was on the way for the rest of the week - so it was now or never.
+And unflyable weather was on the way for the rest of the week, so it was now or never.

 It was decided to try a large grassy area adjacent to a large shopping complex.
 There were trees surrounding the field, but they weren't too high.

 Predictably, being inland, several attempts to fly on a short line resulted in fairly short flights.
-Less than 30 seconds each most probably.
+They were less than 30 seconds each, most probably.
 This was despite moving to the middle of the field to escape wind shadow from the trees.
 But plenty of photos were taken from various angles.

 The next step was to let out more thread and get some higher-flying shots.
-At the same time I moved upwind to allow more space downwind in case the thread broke.
-Can't be too careful in that respect - I've lost a couple of paper kite prototypes that way!
+At the same time, I moved upwind to allow more space downwind in case the thread broke.
+You can't be too careful in that respect; I've lost a couple of paper-kite prototypes that way!